 The small-signal model used for the JFET is shown in Fig 3.49.
-The drain-source channel is treated as a current source whose output is controlled by the gate-to-source voltage so that $I_D = g_m V{GS}$ .
+The drain-source channel is treated as a current source whose output is controlled by the gate-to-source voltage so that $I_D = g_m V{GS}$.
 The high input impedance allows the input to be modeled as an open circuit (at low frequencies).
 This simplifies circuit modeling considerably as biasing of the FET gate can be done by a simple voltage divider without having to consider the effects of bias current flowing in the JFET itself.

 The FET has characteristic curves as shown in Fig 3.25 that are similar to those of a bipolar transistor.
-The output characteristic curves are similar to those of the bipolar transistor, with the horizontal axis showing $V{\rm DS}$ instead of $V{\rm CE}$ and the vertical axis showing $I{\rm D}$ instead of $I{\rm C}$ .
+The output characteristic curves are similar to those of the bipolar transistor, with the horizontal axis showing V{DS} instead of V{CE} and the vertical axis showing I_D instead of I_C .
 Load lines, both ac and dc, can be developed and drawn on the output characteristic curves in the same way as for bipolar transistors.

-The set of characteristic curves in Fig 3.25 are called transconductance response curves and they show the relationship between input voltage ( $V{GS}$ ), output current ( $I_D$ ) and output voltage ( $V{DS}$ ).
-The output characteristic curves show $I_D$ and $V{DS}$ for different values of $V{GS}$ and are similar to the BJT output characteristic curve.
-The input characteristic curves show $I_D$ versus $V{GS}$ for different values of $V{DS}$ higher input impedance, due to the insulation between the gate and channel.
-The insulated gate also means that they can be operated with the polarity of $V{GS}$ such that a JFET's gate-channel junction would be forward biased, beyond $V{\rm P}$ Refer to the discussion of depletion- and enhancement-mode MOSFETs in the previous section on Practical Semiconductors
+The set of characteristic curves in Fig 3.25 are called transconductance response curves and they show the relationship between input voltage (V{GS}), output current (I_D) and output voltage (V{DS}).
+The output characteristic curves show I_D and V{DS} for different values of V{GS} and are similar to the BJT output characteristic curves show I_D versus V{GS} for different values of V{DS} .

+MOSFETs act in much the same way as JFETs when used in an amplifier.
+They have a higher input impedance, due to the insulation between the gate and channel.
+The insulated gate also means that they can be operated with the polarity of $V{\rm GS}$ such that a JFET's gate-channel junction would be forward biased, beyond $V{\rm P}$ Refer to the discussion of depletion- and enhancement-mode MOSFETs in the previous section on Practical Semiconductors.